Meet the Orchestra

 Morgan dice

-A Teacher in the Howard County Public School System, Morgan Dice finds fulfillment in a variety of hobbies including running, hiking, knitting, crocheting, and sewing.
-She’s accompanied by a faithful black lab mix named Rebel on many of these adventures.
-Morgan’s favorite foods are tacos, pizza, and pasta (Who doesn’t love those three?)
+Hi!
+I am Morgan Dice and I work as an orchestra teacher for Howard County Public Schools.
+I have a variety of hobbies including running, hiking, knitting, crocheting, and sewing.
+I have a lovable black lab mix named Rebel and my favorite foods are tacos, pizza, and pasta (Who doesn’t love those three?)

 Amanda Huchla